Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - **Output files**

-Output files are stored in ``$ANNOgesic/output/promoter_analysis``.
+Output files are stored in ``$ANNOgesic/output/promoters``.
 The output folders are following:

 **allfasta:** If ``--combine_all`` is True, it will combine all TSS files in ``--tss_files`` to generate promoter motifs.
 The results will be stored in this folder.

-**fasta_class:** The fasta files of different TSS types.
+**fasta_classes:** The fasta files of different TSS types.

-**$STRAINNAME:** Stores output of MEME and GLAM2 based on different TSS types.
+**$GENOME_NAME:** Stores output of MEME and GLAM2 based on different TSS types.
 Two sub-folders are under this folder.

 	**MEME**: Stores the results of MEME.

 	**GLAM2**: Stores the results of GLAM2.

-	The format of folders which under these two folders is ``promoter_motifs_$FILENAME_$STRAINNAME_$TSSTYPE_$PROMOTERLEGNTH``,
+	The format of folders which under these two folders is ``promoter_motifs_$FILENAME_$GENOME_$TSSTYPE_$PROMOTERLEGNTH``,
-	ex: ``promoter_motifs_NC_000915.1_allstrain_internal_45_nt``.
+	ex: ``promoter_motifs_NC_000915.1_allgenome_internal_45_nt``.
-	"NC_000915.1", "allstrain", "primary" and "45_nt" are gff filename, strain name, TSS type and upstream nucleotides of TSS, respectively.
+	"NC_000915.1", "allgenome", "primary" and "45_nt" are gff filename, genome name, TSS type and upstream nucleotides of TSS, respectively.
-	If strain name is "allstrain", this means that the result is generated by the information of all genomes.
+	If genome name is "allgenome", this means that the result is generated by the information of all genomes of gff files.
-	If there is only one genome in the gff file, the strain name will be assigned as "allstrain".
+	If there is only one genome in the gff file, the genome name will be assigned as "allgenome" as well.
 Several files are stored in the sub-folder:

-		**Figures of the promoter motif:** Contains EPS and PNG files.
+		**Figures of the promoter motifs:** Contains EPS and PNG files.

-		**Details of the promoter motif:** Contains HTML file, XML file and TXT file.
+		**Details of the promoter motifs:** Contains HTML file, XML file and TXT file.
 These files include the TSS information.

-		**Promoter table:** ``meme.csv`` or ``glam2.csv`` is the promoter table which also includes the TSS information.
+		**Promoter tables:** ``meme.csv`` or ``glam2.csv`` is the promoter table which also includes the TSS information.
 		Moreover, it can used as an input for sRNA detection (``srna``).
 Please check the section ``srna``.

-**TSS_class:** If the TSSs are not computed by ANNOgesic, ``TSS_class`` will be generated for classification of TSS.
+**TSS_classes:** If the TSSs are not computed by ANNOgesic, ``TSS_class`` will be generated for classification of TSS.
 TSS gff files with TSS types will be stored here.

 .. _operon: